 Don't fall into the trap of saying "I work as hard as

 people with degrees do so I deserve the same pay they get."

-perfectly honest, pay is most often more about the training, education
+perfectly honest, pay level is most often more about the training, education

-and skills you have than it is about the work that you do.
+and skills you have, than about the work that you do.

 quite honestly, you don't